How to add tick and cross symbols into drop down list in Excel?

 Add tick and cross symbols into drop down list with VBA code

-1. In the worksheet you will create tick and cross symbols drop down lists, right click the sheet tab and select View Code from the context menu.
+1. In the worksheet where you want to create tick and cross symbol drop-down lists, right click the sheet tab and select View Code from the context menu.

 Private Sub Worksheet_Change(ByVal Target As Range)